 This is a simple overview.
 Down to the right is the “high quality” shredded coconut.
 It’s a bit to coarse to use for baking like that – or the result will get very chewy.
 So what I do is I “milk” it and get the bi-product you can see to the left.
 Much finer and dryer – perfect for baking!
 Part of that I color with beetroot juice and get the upper left, pink, version.
 Use as healthy sprinkles on cakes or cupcakes (or ice cream)!
 And the beige heap up to the right is coconut flour.
 Read below for more on that.

 This is not shredded coconut.
-Big difference!
 Coconut flour is a fine powder that I use in small amounts because if you use too much the result will be dry and tasteless.
-However it does balance the texture and keep the cake from being overly moist and chewy which it easily gets when you bake with nuts and coconut instead of traditional flour.
 You might find coconut flour in your organic shop – next to other types of special flours, or otherwise order online.
-Also here price vary a lot so do compare.
-I recommend the brand Govinda – a German brand that has high quality for a relatively small price.

 Seeds are a great substitute for standard (grain) flours.
 I use ground sunflower seeds, sesame seeds and linseeds (also called flax seeds) a lot and linseeds have a great affect on texture.
 It sucks up fluid and binds together similar to how normal flour works.
-Linseeds are also one of these very healthy things we should eat regularly so why not include them in our treats J. The seeds can be found next to dried fruit, nuts and healthy snacks in the shop, and are mostly not that expensive.
-But still – I buy them in Germany to save a few bucks.
+Linseeds are also one of these very healthy things we should eat regularly so why not include them in our treats.

 Ahhh, this is a favorite ingredient of mine.
 Mostly because it is one that makes big difference with tiny quantities.
 The most logical option would be to buy vanilla beans and scrape out the inside of them.
 That is pure vanilla and, depending on where you bought the beans, very good quality.
 Still – I seldom do this when I bake because it’s a bit of a hassle.
 Half of it sticks to my fingers and it is difficult to measure how much you use.
 Instead I either buy ground vanilla (at our local organic shop).
 It’s a black powder sold in a small glass for a steep price.
 But in all fairness – you don’t use a lot.
-OR – and this is my favorite – I use my homemade whiskey vanilla.
-Short story – Buy a bunch of vanilla beans – cut them into pieces and also cut them lengthwise to open them up.
-Then soak them in a jar with lid, in alcohol (I used whiskey) for at least 6-7 weeks.
-Leave them in the alcohol and just fill up the jar as you are using it.
-Long story – Google it and you’ll find several good explanations on how to do this.
-So, find what suits you best and stick with that.
-Measure wise the inside of one vanilla bean equals about half a teaspoon of vanilla powder or something like one tablespoon of “vanilla whiskey”.
+For anyone living in Germany (like me) I can recommend the vanilla powder dm sells in sachets.
+Great quality for a very low price.